point85/caliper/README.md

 Quantity electrons = kwh.divide(c).divide(c).divide(me);
 ```

 Ideal Gas Law, PV = nRT.
-A cylinder of argon gas contains 50.0 L of Ar at 18.4 atm and 127 °C.  How many moles of argon are in the cylinder?
+A cylinder of argon gas contains 50.0 L of Ar at 18.4 atm and 127 ï¿½C.
+How many moles of argon are in the cylinder?
 ```java
 Quantity p = new Quantity(18.4, Unit.ATMOSPHERE).convert(Unit.PASCAL);
 Quantity v = new Quantity(50d, Unit.LITRE).convert(Unit.CUBIC_METRE);